 \section{Introduction}

-Analog computing has recently re-emerged as a promising paradigm for accelerating linear algebraic operations, particularly vector-matrix and matrix-matrix multiplication, by exploiting the physical laws of emerging hardware such as resistive crossbar arrays \cite{Boser91}$-$\cite{C-Li20}.
+Analog computing has recently emerged as a promising paradigm for accelerating linear algebraic operations, particularly vector-matrix and matrix-matrix multiplications, by exploiting the physical laws of emerging hardware such as resistive crossbar arrays \cite{Boser91}$-$\cite{Dupraz23}.
 However, the intrinsic analog nature of these devices also introduces non-negligible computational inaccuracies, stemming from device variability, noise, defects, and limited precision, which fundamentally challenges the reliability of analog computation.
-In \cite{Roth20}, Roth studied a class of codes, called \emph{analog error correcting codes}, to handle the outlying errors in vector-matrix multiplication.
+In \cite{Roth20}, Roth studied a class of codes, called \emph{analog error correcting codes}, to handle outlying errors in vector-matrix multiplication.

 Consider the computing task of the multiplication of an $\ell$-dimensional row vector $\bm u$ and an $\ell\times k$ matrix $A'$, both over the real field $\mathbb R$, and the desired result is the vector $\bm c'=\bm u A'$.
 To correct/detect possible error(s), an extended vector $\bm c=\bm u[A',A'']=[\bm u A',\bm u A'']$ is computed, where $A''$ is an $\ell\times r$ matrix which should be carefully designed for error-correction/detection.
 Given any $[n,k]$ linear code $\mathcal C$ over $\mathbb R$, where $n=k+r$, the matrix $A''$ can be obtained from $\mathcal C$ as follows.
 Let $G=[I_k,G']$ be a systematic generator matrix of $\mathcal C$, where $I_k$ is the $k\times k$ identity matrix.
 Let $A''=A'G'$.
 Then $\bm c=\bm u[A',A'']=\bm u[A',A'G']=\bm uA'G$ is a codeword of $\mathcal C$.
 As such, it suffices to consider linear codes over $\mathbb R$.